turingschool/try-turing/frontend/javascript.md

       <p>A variable is like a box with a label on it.
 You can put something in the box, label it, and be able to reference that thing later by its label.</p>
       <p>Variables can be strings (text in between quotation marks), numbers, HTML elements, among many other things.
 Here are a few examples of JavaScript variables:</p>
       <pre><code>var age = 12;
-var school = 'Turing School of Software and Design;
+var school = 'Turing School of Software and Design';
 var firstName = 'Rachel';</code></pre>
       <h3>Why variables?</h3>
       <p>Why would we use variables?
 Well, since JavaScript is in charge of user interactions, we may want to hold a onto a piece of information for later use.
 For example, when the user clicks a button, we might want the text of a heading to change whenever the user clicks a button.
 Where do we keep that new text before the user clicks?
 In a variable!
 We'll see this in action a little later.</p>